Frequently Asked Questions

 Yes, the MHCI+D graduate program is a STEM program.Contact International Student Services for current information about STEM-related training and VISA regulations.

-Search for Design Use Build (MHCID) on the Graduate School page of Programs and Degrees Offered
+Search for “Human-Computer Interaction and Design” on the Programs and Degrees Offered

 What materials are required for a complete application?